Updated September 29, 2022

 If you wish to get rid of a freon-containing appliance, you will need to hire a professional, like an appliance repair specialist or HVAC pro, to remove the refrigerant before disposing of it.

-Similar to this, some programs also offer discounts towards the purchase of updated ENERGY STAR® qualified models, so this could be something to consider.
+Similar to this, EPA also offers discounts towards the purchase of updated ENERGY STAR® qualified models, so this could be something to consider.
 Find out if your area offers bounty programs by contacting your electricity provider.

 TVs, computers, printers, and other electronics are commonly accepted in most dumpsters, but if you have large quantities of electronics, like in an office cleanout, you will likely be required to recycle them as e-waste.